Fire ecology: Fire as a management tool

 Restoration ecology is the name given to an attempt to reverse or mitigate some of the changes that humans have caused to an ecosystem.
 Controlled burning is one tool that is currently receiving considerable attention as a means of restoration and management.
 Applying fire to an ecosystem may create habitats for species that have been negatively impacted by fire suppression, or fire may be used as a way of controlling invasive species without resorting to herbicides or pesticides.
 However, there is debate as to what land managers should aim to restore their ecosystems to, especially as to whether it be pre-human or pre-European conditions.
 Native American use of fire, along with natural fire, historically maintained the diversity of the savannas of North America.

+U.S. Oak Savannas and Oak Woodlands

+Oak savannas and oak woodlands historically expanded across the Midwest, creating a transitional zone between the eastern deciduous forested United States and the Great Plains tall grass prairie region.
+However, due to human impact, these ecosystems are now some of the most degraded ecosystems in the world.
+Roughly around <1% of original savanna habitats remain in the United States, making conservation and preservation of these habitats extremely important.
+Management of these scarce ecosystems will assist in conserving native communities and biodiversity by providing habitat for wildlife and plant species.

+Habitats are characterized by the domination of oak species, lack a woody midstory, and possess a diverse ground coverage community of grasses, forbs, and sedges.
+Fire plays an important role in keeping these ecosystem types healthy.
+The topography of the Midwest consists of rolling hills and open plains.
+Fire historically would have run through these landscapes, creating a mosaic of prairie, savanna, and woodland habitat types due to the varying intensity and frequency of fire across varying landscapes.
+Woodlands would have been more prominent in hillier regions, while oak savannas would have been the transition out of the hill country and into the Great Plains region.